ehsanx64/go-test/greeter/README.md

 # Greeter

-A dummy module to test private packages.
+A simple module to be published/accessible on GitHub